-“We’re ready – passengers can fly with confidence” - Airlines and airports issue clear message as EC calls for lifting of all intra-EU travel restrictions from 15 June
+“We’re ready – passengers can fly with confidence” - Airlines and airports issue clear message as EC calls for lifting of all intra-EU travel restrictions from 15 June12 June 2020

 ACI EUROPE (Airports Council International), the International Air Transport Association (IATA) and Airlines for Europe (A4E), representing Europe’s airports and airlines, today welcomed and amplified the European Commission’s call for the complete lifting on 15 June of remaining intra-EU travel restrictions (including quarantines), as well as its proposed approach for starting to phase out restrictions for travel from/to other countries as of 1 July.